An esophageal perforation is a hole in the esophagus. The esophagus is the tube food passes through as it goes from the mouth to the stomach.

-A perforation in the middle or lower most part of the esophagus may cause difficulty swallowing, chest pain, and breathing problems.
+A perforation in the middle or lower most part of the esophagus may cause:

-You may need surgery, depending on the location and size of the perforation.
-If surgery is done, it is best to have it within 24 hours of when the perforation occurred.
+You may need surgery.
+Surgery will depend on the location and size of the perforation.
+If surgery is needed, it is best done within 24 hours.

 Treatment may include:

 A stent may be placed in the esophagus if only a small amount of fluid has leaked.
-This may help you avoid surgery.
+This may help avoid surgery.

-Sometimes a perforation in the uppermost (neck region) part of the esophagus may heal by itself if you do not eat or drink for a period of time.
+A perforation in the uppermost (neck region) part of the esophagus may heal by itself if you do not eat or drink for a period of time.
 In this case, you will need a stomach feeding tube or another way to get nutrients.

 Surgery is often needed to repair a perforation in the middle or bottom portions of the esophagus.
-Depending on the size and location of the perforation, the leak may be treated by simple repair or by removing the esophagus depending on the extent of the problem.
+The leak may be treated by simple repair or by removing the esophagus depending on the extent of the problem.

 Outlook is good if the problem is found within 24 hours of it occurring.
-Most people survive hen surgery is performed within 24 hours.
-Survival rate goes down when treatment is delayed.
+Most people survive when surgery is done within 24 hours.
+Survival rate goes down if you wait longer.

-Tell the doctors and nurses right away if you develop the problem when you are already in the hospital.
+Tell your health care provider right away if you develop the problem when you are already in the hospital.

 Go to the emergency room or call 911 if: